Ur (continent): Incompatible reconstructions

-Reconstructions of the supercontinent Vaalbara places two cratons, Kaapvaal in southern Africa and Pilbara in western Australia next to each other based on stratigraphic similarities.
+Reconstructions of Vaalbara place two cratons—Kaapvaal in southern Africa and Pilbara in western Australia—next to each other based on stratigraphic similarities.
 In Roger's configuration of Ur, these cratons are placed far apart in their Gondwana configuration.
 This configuration is contradicted by widespread Precambrian collisional events between Australia and Africa.

-Yet another possible supercraton, Zimgarn, proposed by Smirnov, Evans, Ernst & Söderlund 2013 and named after the Zimbabwe and Yilgarn cratons, is distinct from both Vaalbara and Ur.
-Vaalbara and Zimgarn, according to this proposal, both disintegrated about 2.1–2.0 Gya to reassemble as the Kalahari and West Australian cratons 2.524–1.507 Gya.
-Smirnov et al. based this reconstruction on: (1) Zimgarn was still undergoing cratonisation when an extensive carbonate platform developed over Vaalbara; (2) the magmatic signatures are different for the two supercratons during the period 2.6–2.0 Gya; and (3) paleomagnetic latitudes for 2.69 Gya are slightly different.
+Another possible supercraton, Zimgarn, proposed by Smirnov, Evans, Ernst & Söderlund 2013 and named after the Zimbabwe and Yilgarn cratons, is distinct from both Vaalbara and Ur.
+Vaalbara and Zimgarn, according to this proposal, both disintegrated about 2.1–2.0 Ga to reassemble as the Kalahari and West Australian cratons 2.5–1.5 Ga.
+Smirnov et al. based this reconstruction on: (1) Zimgarn was still undergoing cratonisation when an extensive carbonate platform developed over Vaalbara; (2) the magmatic signatures are different for the two supercratons during the period 2.6–2.0 Ga; and (3) paleomagnetic latitudes for 2.7 Ga are slightly different.